jamesesilvia/CS542/Project_4/README.md

 Do not alter any database assocated files, otherwise bad things can happen.

 make clean WILL remove the database.

+make restore WILL remove the database but leave the change log so it can be applied to a future instance.

 ## Tests
 The test/ directory contains the output from our client application as well as